shodan2007/steves-pages/_posts/2025-10-22-first-blog.md

 ---

 # Hello
 This is the first post for Steve's Pages.
 Categories and tags are enabled.

+This should end up under the ai main page now.

 ---